Q. What days of the week do the kids practice and what time do they practice?

 Q. How does the team scoring work in a meet?

 A. In cross country, low score wins and you need at least five runners of each gender to score as a team.
 A perfect score is finishing in the first five places, 1st through 5th place.
 The other runners on the team, besides the top five are important because they offset the placing of the other school’s runners.
 In my experience, the runners who finish in 4th and 5th places for a team are the most critical from a scoring standpoint.
 So that is why we ask that as many kids as possible run in our races, you just never know who might tip the balance in your favor.
 Also, the 6th grade boys and girls respectively are scored separately, while the 7th and 8th grade boys and girls respectively are combined for scoring purposes.
 Note, regular season meets are not scored, just the league championship meets.
-However in every meet, results showing the time and placing for each child will be provided.
+However in every meet, results showing the time and placing for each child are usually provided by the school hosting the meet.

 Q. How do kids get to the meets?

 A. Parents are the key to supporting the team and encouraging each child.
-We rely on parent volunteers to drive team members to each meet.
+We rely on parent volunteers to drive team members to the meets.
 We understand not every parent will be in position to drive to the meets during the season.
 However you can still help out by providing a healthy snack for the meets.
 Once the season starts and we know the meet schedule, you will be contacted regarding which meets you can drive to or provide snacks.
+Please note, the plan is that for several meets this season, a bus will be rented by the Rec Dept. to drive the kids to the meet.
+We will still need a few drivers in case there is an overflow that the bus can't handle.

 Q. Where do the kids meet the drivers for the meet?